decentraland/adr/docs/ADR-41-collection-items-approval-flow-enhancement.md

 ## Statement of the problem

-The DAO Catalysts will now only accept deployments of approved collection entities, AND matching content hashes.
-Other deployments will fail.
+The Catalysts accepts **only**:

+- Deployments of rejected in-blockchain collection entities, and from an authorized collection address (Creator or Managers).
+- Deployments by a committtee member if the collection entity content hash is in the blockchain.

+The first one is risky because the catalyst does not have a way to validate the content submitted and someone can submit as many contents as they wish flooding the storage.
+All the content submitted to the catalyst must be validated by content hashing.

 ### Consensus changes

-The consensus rules of the catalyst will add a validation to the deployment of collection entities, that validation will now verify that:
+The consensus rules of the catalyst will modify the validations to the deployment of collection entities, that validation will now verify that:

-- The entire collection is approved

 - The hash of the deployed entity matches the approved hash on the blockchain